Ravindra Jain

 Ravindra Jain (28 February 1944 – 9 October 2015) was an Indian music composer, lyricist and playback singer.
-He started his career in the early 1970s by composing for several hit movies.
+He started his career in the early 1970s by composing for several hit movies, and continued despite his struggle with blindness.
 His notable works include Chor Machaye Shor (1974), Geet Gaata Chal (1975), Chitchor (1976) and Ankhiyon Ke Jharokhon Se (1978), Nadiya Ke Paar (1982), Ram Teri Ganga Maili (1985) and Vivah (2006).
 He composed music for many films and TV shows including Ramanand Sagar's epic Ramayan (1987), which became iconic.
 He was awarded the Padma Shri, the fourth-highest civilian award of the Republic of India in 2015 for his contribution to arts.

 Early life and education

-Ravindra Jain was born blind on 28 February 1944 to Pandit Indramani Jain and Kiran Jain as the third child of seven brothers and one sister.
+Ravindra Jain was born blind on 28 February 1944 in Aligarh to Pandit Indramani Jain and Kiran Jain as the third child of seven brothers and one sister.
 He belongs to the Jain community.
 His father was a Sanskrit pandit and his mother was a homemaker.

 His father recognised his talent and sent him to stalwarts like G.L.
 Jain, Janardhan Sharma and Nathu Ram for formal education in music.
 At a young age, he started singing bhajans at temples.